mvaldenegro/pretrained-models-sonar-images/README.md

       organization={IEEE}
     }

-A preprint version in arXiv will appear soon.
+The preprint version is available on [arXiv](https://arxiv.org/abs/2108.01111).